ikuamike/Blinking_LED_with_Micropython/README.md

 micropython firmare for esp8266 - [download latest version here](http://micropython.org/download#esp8266)

+main.py in this repo. clone this repo to get it copy the code.

 #### How to install

 first erase flash using esptool with this command